- Create the Milvus collection

 Index pipeline setup

-Typically, only one custom index stage needs to be configured in your index pipeline, the Encode into Milvus index stage.
+Only one custom index stage needs to be configured in your index pipeline, the Encode into Milvus index stage.

 |If you are using a dynamic schema, make sure this stage is added after the Solr Dynamic Field Name Mapping stage.|